 Mac took such a simple concept of the side-by-side demonstration and made it compelling and ownable.
 In terms of repeating, Mac must have made hundreds of these, all great and all consistent to the same tone and message.
 Part of the brilliance is they never shifted too far from the big idea and yet found room to continuously surprise and delight their loyal following.
 So many creative teams presented the “apple” style ads after those ads, but in reality, Apple owned any two guys standing side-by-side.

 For more reading on theABC’s, view the following presentation:

 Or read an article on being An Advertising Leader.

 About Graham Robertson: I’m a marketer at heart, who loves everything about brands.
 I love great TV ads, I love going into grocery stores on holidays and I love seeing marketers do things I wish I came up with.
 I’m always eager to talk with marketers about what they want to do.
 I have walked a mile in your shoes.
 My background includes CPG marketing at companies such as Johnson and Johnson, Pfizer Consumer, General Mills and Coke.
 I’m now a marketing consultant helping brands find their love and find growth for their brands.
 I do executive training and coaching of executives and brand managers, helping on strategy, brand planning, advertising and profitability.
 I’m the President of Beloved Brands Inc. and can help you find the love for your brand.
 To read more about Beloved Brands Inc, visit http://beloved-brands.com/inc/

-Graham spent 20 years leading some of the world’s most beloved brands at Johnson and Johnson, Pfizer, General Mills and Coke, rising through the ranks up to VP Marketing.
+Graham spent 20 years in brand management leading some of the world’s most beloved brands at Johnson and Johnson, Pfizer, General Mills and Coke, rising through the ranks up to VP Marketing.
 Graham played a major role in helping Pfizer win Marketing Magazine’s Marketer of the Year award.
 He has an MBA from the Ivey Business School, ranked the #1 International business school by Business Week.